Not just for beauty...

 Injectable gel for natural looking rejuvenation of skin, lips, and jawline.

 Hyaluronic acid fillers are a non-surgical cosmetic treatment that add volume around lips, cheeks, and jawline.
 Fillers are comprised of a smooth, clear gel that are injected into specific areas, creating fullness and lift, and smoothing parentheses lines and wrinkles around the nose and mouth.
-Lips appear fuller with decreased wrinkles, cheekbones appear higher with more contour.
+Lips appear fuller with decreased wrinkles and cheekbones have more contour.

-Frequently asked questions about the use of neuromodulators and fillers.
+Frequently asked questions about the use of medical cosmetics.

 Who gets cosmetic work done?